riceissa/issarice.com/wiki/profile.md

 human.
 You linger in two worlds at once, an outsider to both the normies and the robots.
 As a result, you may be on your own with your feels."

+## Schizotypy Personality Scale

+On 2020-08-09 I took [this test](https://www.insideprison.com/article_assessments_Schizotypal_Personality_Scale.asp) about Schizotypy Personality Scale (STA).
+My result is as follows:

+> Your score on the Schizotypy Personality Scale (STA) (NPI) is: 11
+>
+> Scores of 11 usually indicate no evidence of schizotypy.
+At least 90% of
+> test-takers score in this range or lower.

 # Morals

 [to be added]